chiragsakhuja/lc3tools/docs/TEST.md

 A single test case may invoke the verify function any number of times and allocate any amount of points to each check.
-In this case there is only a single check, the final value in memory location 0x3100, so assign the full number of points to the check.
+In this case there is only a single check, that the final value in memory location 0x3100, so assign the full number of points to the check.

 That's it!
 It only took 5 lines to create a simple test case.
 The last step is to make sure the testing framework invokes the test case.
 To do this, add the